Ernest Augustus, Duke of York and Albany: Dynastic role

+Prince Bishop

-Upon the death of Charles Joseph, Elector of Trier, in 1715, under the terms of the Treaty of Westphalia, it was the turn of a Protestant to become Prince-Bishop of Osnabrück.
-This position as a Prince of the Holy Roman Empire and ruler of an independent principality had to alternate between Catholics and Lutherans according to the treaty.
+Upon the death of Charles Joseph, Elector of Trier, in 1715, under the terms of the 1648 Treaty of Westphalia, it was the turn of a Protestant to become Prince-Bishop of Osnabrück.
+This position—as a Prince of the Holy Roman Empire and ruler of an independent principality—had to alternate between Catholics and Lutherans according to the treaty.
 Usually a member of the House of Welf held the office whenever the turn came to Protestants.
 As Ernest Augustus's elder brother Maximilian William of Brunswick-Luneburg had become a Catholic, King George nominated Ernest Augustus to be elected by the Osnabrück cathedral chapter.
-The position was not just an honorific, and so Ernest Augustus had to divide his time between Schloss Osnabrück and the court at Herrenhausen.
+The position was not just an honorific, and so Ernest Augustus had to divide his time between his duties at Schloss Osnabrück and his role at the court in Herrenhausen.

 In 1716, Ernst visited England where, on 29 June 1716, he was created Duke of York and Albany, and Earl of Ulster.
 On 30 April 1718 (OS), he was created a Knight of the Garter together with his grand-nephew Frederick, later Prince of Wales.

 Death

 After his sojourn in Great Britain, Ernest Augustus returned to his previous life and continued to divide his time between Schloss Osnabrück and the court at Herrenhausen, while actively managing the affairs of both states.
-He died at Osnabrück on 14 August 1728 (NS) and was buried there.
+He died in Osnabrück on 14 August 1728 (NS), aged 53, and was buried there.
 One year earlier his brother George I had also died there on a journey.
 Believed to be homosexual, Ernest Augustus never married.
 Upon his death, his British and Irish peerages became extinct.